Level 10 Meeting Guide Part 2

 Having a Rock Off Track is like any other Issue.
 You solve it right then and there on the spot by deciding on a defined course of action (a to-do).
 More often than not this takes the form of providing the owner of that Rock with help.

-The main reason teams fail to get Rocks back On Track is that they think that the person who owns the Rock is the only one that should be contributing to it.
+The main reason teams fail to get Rocks back On Track during the level 10 meeting is that they think that the person who owns the Rock is the only one that should be contributing to it.
 This couldn’t be further from the truth.
 Owning a Rock means it’s your job to make sure it gets done.

 Think about it like a hockey team.
 The goalie’s job is to make sure the other team doesn’t score goals.
 But, that isn’t going to be possible if the defenders just let the opposing team shoot at the net unchallenged.